pemattern/tui-shader/README.md

 >
 >
 > This crate is still very early in development, please expect:
->     - bugs,
+>     - bugs.
->     - major breaking changes
+>     - major breaking changes.
->     - lack of documentation
+>     - lack of documentation.
->     - poor API design
+>     - poor API design.
->     - lots of other terrible things
+>     - lots of other terrible things.

 ## Examples

+For the sake of simplicity, all examples run for 5 seconds, and then quit.
 To run examples use the following command:

 ```